 Let’s remember the death camps in the East and the Jews.
 Jewish tailors that had trained Zajac’s dad.
 We know around six million Jews were exterminated.
 But around half, as they were here, were taken into forests and fields and shot.

 Zajac finds in the old reels of his father’s tape something unnerving.
 His story of being swept up by the Soviet machine and being deported to Uzbekistan has a facsimilia of truth.
 His escape along the Soviet railway, with its own gauge system for train that took three months, seems possible.
-Syria and up into India an incredible journey in which the good guy prevails.
 He joins the British Army.

 An alternative story and shadow self emerges that is completely compelling as narrative, as history, or as drama, and a combination of all these.
 This is much-watch TV.
 It shouldn’t be given a graveyard slot on BBC Scotland, but a Sunday night slot at 9pm.
 The kind of slot Small Axe: Mangrove demands and gets because Steve McQueen is a somebody.
 Zajac is a Scottish yokel, he’s give what he’s got and likes or lumps it territory.
 Listen up, I watched both and Zajac is better.
 Watch and learn what a thing man is.